-DOUse the actual holiday name early in the subject line.
+Use the actual holiday name or another indication about the holiday early in the subject line.
 Your audience is expecting holiday emails for discounts and special offers.
 It must be clear that this email is special.

 Nay = They’ll love this – Yay = You’ll love this

 Don’t use imperative verbs like Hurry, Come See and Don’t Miss Out.
 Based on our data, this consistently drives people away.
 The same goes for questions, like Are You Ready?
 Like This?
 Or Seen This?

 Do Use Symbols and Emojis

 Use symbols and emojis, which we’ve seen affect conversions by 37%.
 It’s all about driving the right kind of attention to your email in a time period when every retailer in the country is promoting a sales event.

 Some consistent winners: ✂ (for discounts), ⌚️ (for time-sensitive offers), 😊 (any type).
 Emojis are a great way to catch someone’s attention as they are scrolling through their inbox and explain the email contents with more than just words.